 Possessing or using drugs can be illegal.
 Residing in a certain place unauthorized can be illegal.
 Driving can be illegal.
 Piracy can be illegal.
 Predation can be illegal.
 Forming contracts can be illegal.
 Vandalism can be illegal.
 Being alive cannot be illegal.
 At least, not yet.
 Until it is, we cannot call someone’s existence illegal, and therefore cannot call them illegal.
 If you jaywalk, you’re not an illegal pedestrian.
 We must strive for consistency.

 Being an undocumented immigrant, that is, existing in the U.S. without proper documents, is not a criminal offense.
 It is a civil offense.
 To call an undocumented immigrant an illegal alien is like calling a defendant a criminal.
-In addition, millions of immigrants whose status is dependent on current circumstances, even though they have not yet attained citizenship.
+In addition, there are millions of immigrants whose status is dependent on current circumstances, even though they have not yet attained citizenship.
 It does not mean they have broken a law.

 It is incorrect and derogatory to refer to a person as illegal (adjective), and it is especially derogatory to refer to a person as an illegal (noun).
 The Oxford English dictionary will back me up on that, as well as the great body of judicial literature, and Nobel Peace Prize winner and Holocaust survivor Elie Wiesel.
 There’s also Supreme Court Justice Anthony Kennedy, writing the majority opinion on Arizona’s immigration law, declaring, “As a general rule, it is not a crime for a movable alien to remain in the United States.”
-In other words, the crime isn’t in being here, but was in arriving here unauthorized.
+In other words, the crime isn’t in being here, but was in deliberately arriving here unauthorized.